sonic-net/SONiC/doc/transceiver-monitor-hld.md

 ## 3. Open Questions ##

-1. DOM sensor polling period need to be finialized after collecting enough data on various platform and later on test based on the new eerpom reading API.
+1. DOM sensor polling period need to be finalized after collecting enough data on various platform and later on test based on the new eeprom reading API.